marsiitr/Rope-Climbing-Robot/README.md

 <!-- motivation-->
 ## **Mechanical aspect**
 ##### Sliding roller #####
-In rope climbing robot two
+In rope climbing robot two aspects are especially important :
-> Grip on the rope
+> Grip on the rope<br>
 > Smoothness while movement

 These two characteristics are important to carry a weight with a robot and easily maintain a overall stability of the robot .
 The design presented here for rope climmbing is a wheel based system since they are highly and easy to build.